Plura's Guide to Hosting an Event

 This may seem obvious, but it’s helpful to start with your existing social circles when creating a new event.
 Having a core group of people initially is important for setting the vibe of your event, as well as ensuring that you yourself will have fun even if turnout is low the first couple of times.
 For your first event, make sure you have 3 friends coming so you can all hang out even if nobody else shows up (not that they won’t!)

-If you’re looking for people to join beyond your personal networks, post your event on Bloom for fellow community members to see it.
+If you’re looking for people to join beyond your personal networks, post your event on Plura for fellow community members to see it.
 If you’re part of any relevant local groups on Facebook, Meetup, Discord, etc., post it there too!
-(We recommend sharing the Bloom link so that everyone can be in one place.)
+(We recommend sharing the Plura link so that everyone can be in one place.)

 #3: Write an inviting and specific description